Abstract

 Program exits before other goroutines finish!

-We need to introduce Synchronization (同步) mechanism here to ensure the program only exists when all other goroutines finish running.
+We need to introduce Synchronisation (同步) mechanism here to ensure the program only exists when all other goroutines finish running.
 Uncomment the code blocks in the editor above to add in the synchronization mechanism.

 sync.WaitGroup - a Synchronization mechanism used to coordinate the completion of multiple goroutines.
 It acts like a counter that multiple goroutines can interact with.